-You have the right to request the authority or person who has performed the video monitoring and possesses the footage reflecting your conduct for the following information:
+You have the right to request the following information from the authority or person who possesses your image:

-- the kind of recordings that have been collected
+- what kind of photos have been collected of you

-- to which other persons or institutions the video recordings have been disclosed
+- to which person or institution they have been disclosed

-- the purpose, legal basis and method of processing of the video recordings
+- what the purpose, legal basis and method of the processing of your image is

 Read more about access to your personal data.

 If the authority or person has refused to provide you with the requested information, you have the right to appeal to the Data State Inspectorate.

 In your application you should indicate: